SettleMint

 Two-primitive split

-• TransferGate.
-Subject is one specific outbound or inbound transfer.
-The decision is requested at transfer-initiation time, not in response to a background event.
-Output is a transfer-time gate, not a persistent claim.
+TransferGate subjects are a single outbound or inbound transfer.
+The platform requests the decision at transfer-initiation time, not in response to a background event.
+The result is a transfer-time gate, not a persistent claim.

-Keeping both shapes separate prevents per-transaction decisions from being mixed into the event-driven ClaimSource model.
-ClaimSource remains the public compliance-provider intake path for persistent identity and wallet subjects.
+Keeping the two shapes separate prevents per-transaction decisions from mixing into the event-driven ClaimSource model.
+ClaimSource is the public intake path for persistent identity and wallet subjects.

-Travel Rule transfer gating remains a separate per-transfer surface rather than a compliance-provider adapter.
-A deployment that needs Travel Rule gating should integrate a per-transfer adapter instead of folding that decision into ClaimSource.
-DALP does not publish a default named Travel Rule provider adapter in the current compliance-provider catalog.
-Chainalysis KYT is also not a current DALP compliance-provider adapter.
+Travel Rule transfer gating is a separate per-transfer surface, not a compliance-provider adapter.
+If your deployment needs Travel Rule gating, integrate a per-transfer adapter rather than routing that decision through ClaimSource.
+DALP does not publish a default Travel Rule provider adapter.
+Chainalysis KYT is not a DALP compliance-provider adapter.

 See also